 Full of Thai Flavors and color.
-This Keto spicy Thai noodle recipe will reel you in with vibrant fresh veggies in a spicy low carb sauce.
+This Keto Spicy Thai noodles recipe will reel you in with vibrant fresh veggies in a spicy low carb sauce.
 You’re sure to slurping away until the last noodle is gone.

 Culinary Lion made a vegan Dish, what is this world coming to!!

-It’s true, this dish is vegan and yes I ate it.
+It’s true, these spicy thai noodles are vegan and yes I ate it.
 What I didn’t post was the pile of five spice spare ribs I crushed alongside these tasty low carb noodles.
 If we are being honest I used the butter flavored coconut oil only because I’d heard good things about it and I wanted to give it a try.
 I will say it’s quite tasty and I have used it often since this recipe.

 Though there’s no meat in this dish.
 I find it is a great vessel to add chicken, shrimp, pork or steak.
 I like preparing dishes like this and adding whatever protein I want separately.
 These keto Thai noodles are perfect for meal prep.
 I often double or triple the recipe and Portion it out so I can add the protein later.